ICC Americas Championship: Division Two

 The 2006 Division Two tournament was held in and won by Argentina after they beat the Bahamas in what was the deciding group games.

 Division One

 The 2006 Division One tournament was held in Canada.
 The hosts started poorly, losing to Bermuda and the Cayman Islands, and were unable to repeat their 2004 performance, finishing third.
 The tournament was won by Bermuda for the first time.
 The tournament also functioned as qualifying for the World Cricket League for Argentina and the Cayman Islands (the other three were already in the tournament).
 The Caymans finished fourth, giving them a spot in Division Three in 2007, and Argentina a spot in Division Five in 2008.

 2008

 Division Three

-The Division Three tournament was held in Argentina from 11–16 February and was the debut competition for Peru.
+The Division Three tournament was held in Argentina from 11 to 16 February and was the debut competition for Peru.
 Turks and Caicos Islands were the champions and were promoted to Division Two.